A Residency in Beijing for Artists to Experience Alternative Life

 This is a typical activity of most sunset afternoon from in-house artists.
 A drink among artists and friends leads to dinner, hours of casual conversation about art and life, or the perfect dishes turned out by an gastronomic venture.

 Since its founding by art-couple Louis K Wang and Nana Bee in 2007, here is nothing “usual” about an art residency where are not only incubators for productivity but also opportunities for funding, forging relationships, and perhaps most importantly, finding inspiration.
 As with most aspects of the art world, “one-size-fits-all” is not a term that can be applied here.

 This year the Cookie House is open for public to celebrate their 12th year stay in Beijing.
 The Rose Manor will be ready for more artists of different mediums to apply in residency.

 “When you’re on the premises, it really feels like a whole world unto itself,” explains artist Han Qing who are a painter as well as a guitar player joining the Rural Mix exhibition for twice.
 “It’s a really special place that’s conducive to working, not only because of its location and the resources it provides, but also because of how it’s run: as an inclusive environment where artists get together; where they share a curiosity about art, the world, and each other.”

-Louis K Wang and Nanabee hasn’t changed much since they first invited their friends 、artist and students to the compound since the first year.
-The place remains a friendly environment that the couple set out to create.
+from the first year, since they first time invited their friends 、artist and students to the compound, Louis K Wang and Nanabee hasn’t changed much .
+This place remains a friendly environment that the couple set up to public.
 It is said the value of arts would be up especially in the AI generation.
 The creativity of life is a fundamental survival key to humanity.
 Through art working, people will also find the value of existence and connection to the world.

-if anyone who wants a place for real creation to happen, making some baby-stepped and fine tune-up in life, the artist residency program “Taosidency” is now available to apply.
-All artworks happen here will all have a open exhibition to public.
+if anyone who need a place to do real creation, happen arts and make some baby-step-fine tune-up in life, the artist residency program “Taosidency©” is now available to apply.
+All artworks happen here will all have an open exhibition to public.